joealden/corum-client/docs/1-analysis.md

 This will allow me to easily develop the client side of the application without needing to worry about the implementation details of the GraphQL backend that it fetches data from.
 Graphcool is a free to use service for small sites, as shown [here](https://www.graph.cool/pricing/).

-If time permits, I will possibly move away from graphcool when the frontend of the site is complete.
-This will make the site more reusable, as someone who wants to host a Corum instance of their own, they will not have to use graphcool.

 ##### Libraries / Tools To Be used
 **ALL** of the code and technologies that will be used for this project are open source.